Balinese Massage

 Both modalities provide awesome benefits – physically, mentally and spiritually.
 They share many common restorative and preventative health benefits such as;

-Of course, both have the ability to dilute stress and anxiety, reinvigorate the mind-set and restore emotional balance.
+Of course, both can dilute stress and anxiety, reinvigorate the mindset and restore emotional balance.
 It is almost as if the therapist presses the ‘reset’ button on the body and mind.

-These promises can be delivered by intuitive therapists whom are well trained in the methods of Lomi Lomi and Balinese massage.
+These promises can be delivered by intuitive therapists who are well-trained in Lomi Lomi and Balinese massage methods.
 Yet realistically there will be variations due to physical and mental capacity, as well as aptitude.
-This is not necessarily bad as savvy experts will add their own interpretation to the basics of each massage type and tailor treatments to suit the needs of each customer.
+This is not necessarily bad as savvy experts will add their interpretation to the basics of each massage type and tailor treatments to suit the needs of each customer.

-For the person on the massage table, the choice is often up to what massage modality feels right at the time and the long-term results they receive.
-For therapists deciding which modality to pursue, the situation is the same……… proceed with which one suits you as an individual.
+For the person on the massage table, the choice is often up to what massage modality feels right and the long-term results they receive.
+For therapists deciding which modality to pursue, the situation is the same procedure with which one suits you as an individual.
 Or there is no reason why you can’t become an expert in both!

 Check out Our Balinese Massage Courses :